linpengcheng/PurefunctionPipelineDataflow/doc/relational_model_on_hashmap.md

 In addition, using hash-map implementation, you can take full advantage of Clojure's powerful core functions.

-The advantage of the relational model is that it is a good collection operation, and it does not have deep nesting, expression is clear, easy to view, and simple operation logic.
+The advantage of the relational data model is that it is a good collection operation, and it does not have deep nesting, expression is clear, easy to view, and simple operation logic.